-- 1. CQI orientation workshop which covers: - The revise CQI SOP including the problem-solving approaches, - Data management: data quality, data collection, data processing, data analysis and data use. - 2.
-Quarterly review workshop of HIV care and treatment performance following the P-D-C-A cycle.
-The review should be conducted quarterly or at least twice per year to continuously review the quality of ART services performance that reflect the achievement of the 16 indicators listed in the SOP.
-The review will identify the gaps, then plans and acts accordingly. - 3.
-CQI dashboards.
+1. CQI orientation workshop which covers:

+- The revise CQI SOP including the problem-solving approaches, - Data management: data quality, data collection, data processing, data analysis and data use. - Practices to develop graphic of each indicator, and power point presentation.

+2. Quarterly review workshop of interlink active case management and continuous quality improvement of HIV care and treatment following the P-D-C-A cycle.
+The review should be conducted regularly (quarterly) to continuously review percentage of new cases found are connected to ART services and received ART.
+The workshop will also review the performance of key indicators associated with ART services listed in the SOP.
+They will identify problem(s), root causes of the identified problem, then plan and act accordingly.

+3. CQI dashboards.
 The dashboard can help ART team and PASP to monitor their daily activities and their monthly or quarterly performances complementing to the use of data at ART clinic.